isomerpages/gb-assist/pages/solutionrepo/solution805.md

 ---
-title: COVID-19 Support Singtel Business Laptop Bundle - Package 1 (Microsoft 365 Business Standard)
+title: COVID-19 Support Singtel - BizConference Room
 permalink: /productivity-solutions-grant/solutionrepo/solution805
 ---

 #### Description

-Singtel Business Laptop Bundle provide for business-grade laptops with collaborative tools and endpoint protection for SME to work remotely and securely.
+Singtel BizConference (powered by Zoom)
+Singtel BizConference is a business video conferencing service that enables productive and impactful virtual meetings.
+Powered by Zoom, it combines innovative cloud and video conferencing technologies, offering an intuitive and versatile solution.
+It is cloud-hosted with worldwide coverage for consistently excellent business meetings experience via desktop and mobile devices over the Internet.

 #### Details of Solution

-Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Desensitised_Singtel_Business_Laptop_Bundle_Annex_3_CR_wef_15_Sept_2020_Part_1.pdf' style='color:#037e8a'>here</a> to view details of solution.
+Click <a href='https://govassist.gobusiness.gov.sg/images/psg/Singtel-BizConference_Annex_3_wef21April2020_Part_3.pdf' style='color:#037e8a'>here</a> to view details of solution.

 #### Eligibility Criteria